mattleaverton/mattleaverton.github.io/content/writing/py-exe-debug.md

      <pyimod02_importers.FrozenImporter object at 0x000002172DA54DF0>, <class '_frozen_importlib_external.PathFinder'>]

 `pyimod02_importers.FrozenImporter` here is the PyInstaller path finder responsible for reporting whether an import statement can load any module from its bundle.
-On load, this finder [builds a table of contents](https://github.com/pyinstaller/pyinstaller/blob/develop/PyInstaller/loader/pyimod02_importers.py#L117){: target=_blank} containing all available libraries, and we can take a peek:
+On load, this finder [builds a table of contents](https://github.com/pyinstaller/pyinstaller/blob/develop/PyInstaller/loader/pyimod02_importers.py#L117) containing all available libraries, and we can take a peek:

     :::python